-- SqCWD sought input from the County of Santa Cruz in early 2017 on potential project sites that were at least one acre in size, and the Chanticleer site was identified as part of that effort.
+- The water purification facility is deemed to be a good fit with the site’s general surroundings, and with the commercial/mixed-use facilities in the vicinity.
+SqCWD sought input from the County of Santa Cruz in early 2017 on potential project sites that were at least one acre in size, and the Chanticleer site was identified as part of that effort.
 The site, zoned M-1(light industrial), has been vacant for the last 20+ years.
-The facility is deemed to be a good fit with the site’s general surroundings, and with the commercial/mixed use facilities in the vicinity.

-- That location is currently identified by the Regional Transportation Commission for a bike/pedestrian bridge crossing over Highway 1.
+- The water purification facility can be co-located with the proposed bike-pedestrian crossing also on the same site.
+That location is currently identified by the Regional Transportation Commission for a bike/pedestrian bridge crossing over Highway 1.
 That overcrossing as proposed would need frontage road access on Soquel Avenue, which makes the site less viable for commercial uses (but this is not an issue for the water purification facility).
 A municipal water project and a transportation project at the site are compatible, both could fit on/adjacent to the site together, and both provide significant community benefits – these two uses are a good fit with the site, and with each other (see maps below).

-- The City of Santa Cruz is also considering recycled water as part of its water portfolio, to address its water shortage issues.
-The Chanticleer location has potential for expansion, if the City of Santa Cruz is interested in the future.
+- The water purification facility at Chanticleer is centrally located and has the potential for expansion if the City of Santa Cruz is interested in the future.
+The City of Santa Cruz is also considering recycled water as part of its water portfolio, to address its water shortage issues.

-WILL THE PROJECT GENERATE TRAFFIC, NOISE, OR ODOR WHEN OPERATIONAL?
+6. WILL THE PROJECT GENERATE TRAFFIC, NOISE, OR ODOR WHEN OPERATIONAL?

 - Traffic: The facility at Chanticleer is anticipated to have approximately 5-6 employees.
 Other traffic would be occasional educational tours or school field trips to learn about the purification process and how water is recycled.
-At the seawater intrusion barrier well sites, vehicle trips will be approximately once a day, or less.
+At the seawater intrusion barrier well sites, vehicle trips will be approximately once a day or less.

 - Noise: The equipment at Chanticleer and the seawater intrusion barrier well sites will not exceed noise thresholds and will be minimal or relative to the noise in the nearby area.